-The Wrong Shape
+The Wrong Shape – Mountain Biking

 In fairness they were all a bit hard-core, but even on the much peer-pressured ‘no one gets dropped social spins’, they were gone on the first climb and never looked back – the frustration, the anger!

 Every so often some young skeletor in lycra appears by my side on a fire road climb and starts jabbering away while scrolling through Snapchats on his phone.
-Then he takes the opportunity to practice a few manuals while eating a banana and swigging from a water bottle – meanwhile I’m bleeding from the eyeballs just trying to keep the wheels turning!
+Then he takes the opportunity to practice a few manuals while eating a banana and swigging from a water bottle.
+Meanwhile I’m bleeding from the eyeballs just trying to keep the wheels turning!
 Usually after a few minutes the little treasures get chilly and speed off.

-Years ago while slogging up to the masts on top of 3 Rock Mountain, the late great Richie Byrne said to me “you’re not really the right shape for a mountain biker are you?” – his unique brand of encouragement was legendary to say the least – yet while others disappeared off around the distant corner, he stayed with me!
+Years ago while slogging up to the masts on top of 3 Rock Mountain, the late great Richie Byrne said to me “you’re not really the right shape for a mountain biker are you?”.
+His unique brand of encouragement was legendary to say the least.
+Yet while others disappeared off around the distant corner, he stayed with me!

-His attitude was just so damned positive – he didn’t care who you were, where you came from or what bike you were riding.
-If you had the desire to get out in to the mountains on a bike, he would do his damnedest to make sure you got there – and I miss that.
+His attitude was just so damned positive.
+He didn’t care who you were, where you came from or what bike you were riding.
+If you had the desire to get out into the mountains on a bike, he would do his damnedest to make sure you got there – and I miss that.

-These days people are too caught up in themselves – to quick to express their own opinions as fact and equally quick to dismiss others if their opinions don’t align.
+These days people are too caught up in themselves.
+To quick to express their own opinions as fact and equally quick to dismiss others if their opinions don’t align.

 Richie was never afraid to express his opinions, but he was always open to being challenged – loved it in fact.
-Long before eMTBs were in any way established, he could see the future – while others laughed, he could see that for the ‘fat lads at the back’ like me, eMTBs would become a salvation and he was constantly on at me to get one.
+Long before eMTBs were in any way established, he could see the future.
+While others laughed, he could see that for the ‘fat lads at the back’ like me, eMTBs would become a salvation and he was constantly on at me to get one.

-But I always railed against it and kept telling him (and myself) that I wasn’t ready to give in – hahaha… ‘give in’, like many people that’s how I saw it.
+But I always railed against it and kept telling him (and myself) that I wasn’t ready to give in – hahaha… ‘give in’.
+Like many people that’s how I saw it.
 I couldn’t see the bigger picture the way Richie did – I can now.